Why You Wouldn't Survive A Zombie Apocalypse

 Methods of Transmission

 Bites, cuts, scrapes, and sores are all very easy to get.
 Even wrapped up in protective clothing or gear all of the time, you're going to get one or more of these things.
-If a zombie virus is transmitted through blood, you're screwed in a close combat.
+If a zombie virus is transmitted through blood, you're screwed in close combat.
 Ask anyone who works around blood.
 It gets everywhere.
 It ends up in places it shouldn't.
 Zombie shows like to ignore how easy it is to get blood on you.
 It actively ignores open wounds that can allow the virus access.

 Then there is the lifespan of the virus.
 If the zombie virus is anything like cold or flu viruses, then it will be able to live on surfaces for days.
 Maybe a zombie brushed against that doorknob and left a bit of infected blood.
 Now you've gone and touched it a few days later looking for supplies.
 Did you remember to wash your hands before touching those supplies?
 Think wearing gloves makes you safe?
 You know you'll probably be touching them without gloves at some point.
 Congratulations!
 You have just increased your chance of infecting yourself.

 What if the zombie virus can survive in water?
 How do you know your purification methods will work in killing it?
 What if they don't?
 Makes taking a drink of water very scary.
 Maybe it's capable of living in the soil you've just made your bed on.
 Maybe it can infect flora.
 What if it can be passed across several species of animals and you're not sure if that animal you just hunted carries the virus?
-Hopefully, some people will have a natural immunity.
+Hopefully, some people will have natural immunity.
 Hopefully, no one is a Typhoid Mary who has the virus, shows no symptoms, but can still spread it.
 One way or another, it's probably going to get you.

 While many people own guns and may go to the shooting range to shoot targets, the number of people who are capable of shooting moving targets is far less than the number of people who own guns.
 People who do not regularly shoot guns or who have never shot a gun will most likely be unable to properly load, aim, and shoot a zombie in an apocalypse situation unless they have an experienced shooter to guide them.
 On the other hand, people who regularly hunt may have a better chance of hitting a target than those who exclusively shoot at ranges or still targets.

-Military personnel have a better chance as they have experience.
+Military personnel has a better chance as they have experience.
 People with experience using scopes on their guns will have an easier time hitting zombies in the head at a distance.
 The caliber of the gun used also affects the effectiveness of the shot.
-Remember that skulls are extremely hard and require great force to be penetrated.
+Remember that skulls are hard and require great force to be penetrated.
 Shooting position also affects accuracy.
 A shooter standing is less accurate at a distance than a kneeling one.
 A person laying down flat is more stable and has better accuracy.

 All experience aside, there is also the problem of shooting humans.
 Even if they are Undead.
 Normal people have problems with shooting other humans no matter their state of living.
 At least in the beginning.